 If you can’t sit outside, try sitting by a window that allows the sun to pour into your home.
 Open your curtains, let light into your house.
-Not enough?
-Click here to learn more about a heat lamp that helps to improve circulation!
+Other options include light therapy.

 Journaling can be done in various ways.
 You can use it as a way to share your life story with future generations, to release your fears or anger, to keep track of your daily wins, or to learn more about your body and behavior to possibly prevent some nasty flares.